MulberryBeacon/bauen/README.md

 ## Configuration

-The script uses a GitHub personal access token that is stored in a properties file called `github.properties` located in a directory in the root of the user's home directory called `.github`:
+The script uses the personal access information stored in a properties file called `git.properties` located in a directory in the root of the user's home directory called `.mxyzptlk`:

 ```
-/home/user/.github/github.properties
+/home/user/.mxyzptlk/git.properties
 ```

-The purpose of the properties file is to avoid having to pass the token as a command line parameter when running the script:
+The purpose of the properties file is to avoid having to pass the information as command line parameters when running the script:

 ```
+[Bitbucket]
+key = super_key
+secret = super_secret
+user = super_user

 [GitHub]
+token = super_token

+[GitLab]
-token = super_secret_token
+token = super_token
 ```

 The list of GitHub repositories is cloned to the directory `work/github` in the